veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/resource-permissions.md

 In the above example, you'll see that the **devops** Permission Group has access to perform very specific actions for the node Veertu.local.
 For example, any authentication method (UAK, Certs, etc) with the **devops** group attached will be unable to Remove the node, but will be able to Create Instances on it.

-## Recommendations

 ## Answers to Frequently Asked Questions

 - The Nodes joined to the Controller must have Permissions to access the Template being used to start a VM.
 - Node Groups differ from Permissions Groups and are disabled when this feature is enabled.
-- Save Image requests can only be target Instances that belong to a group the user has access to
+- Save Image requests can only target Instances that belong to a group the user has access to.